Skip to main content

 • “The missions have you fight different types of enemies while upgrading your base and grabbing small outposts for wood, stone, and iron.”

-• “[*][u]Single player[/u], with two missions and an arcade mode, it has at least a good four plus hours of content.”
+• “Single player, with two missions and an arcade mode, it has at least a good four plus hours of content.”

 • music

-The music in the game has received mixed feedback, with some users praising it as great and well-conceived, while others find it repetitive.
-There is also a strong desire for the option to play the music through the Steam music player.
-Overall, the music is appreciated but may lack variety.
+The music in the game has received mixed feedback; while some users appreciate its quality and concept, others find it repetitive and express a desire for it to be available on the Steam music player.
+Overall, the music is seen as a notable aspect, though not without its criticisms.

 • “Great music!”